fawazsammani/show-edit-tell/README.md

-### Show, Edit and Tell: A Framework for Editing Image Captions
+## Show, Edit and Tell: A Framework for Editing Image Captions
+This contains the source code for * *Show, Edit and Tell: A Framework for Editing Image Captions* *

+### Requirements